Illegal immigrants actual outsiders in Bengal, vote bank for Mamata: Shah | Politics

 Illegal immigrants actual outsiders in Bengal, vote bank for Mamata: Shah

-Home Minister Amit Shah Thursday sought to punch a hole in West Bengal Chief Minister Mamata Banerjee's oft-repeated insider-outsider narative, alleging that her ''vote bank of illegal immigrants'', on whose support she wants to rule the state, were the actual outsiders.
+Home Minister Amit Shah Thursday sought to punch a hole in West Bengal Chief Minister Mamata Banerjee's oft-repeated insider-outsider narrative, alleging that ''illegal immigrants'', on whose support she wants to rule the state, were the actual outsiders.

 Shah also accused Banerjee of having no other agenda apart from hurling abuses at Prime Minister Narendra Modi and him.